Top 15 Popular Specflow Interview Questions

 Referring to the code sample above, all three steps are related.
 But, if it had been through the usual regex matching, then you would be required to write three different step implementations.

-With Step argument transformations in place, it is possible to transform the values and create a TimeStamp object from the specified parameters and return back to the original step implementation.
+With Step argument transformations in place, it is possible to transform the values to create a TimeStamp object from the specified parameters and return to the original step implementation.

 Let’s look at the implementation of the transformation.